t-tiger/gorm-bulk-insert/README.md

 	if err != nil {
 		// do something
 	}
-	// Values of `returned` will be as follows
+	// Values of `returned` will be like this
 	// {{ID: 1, Name: "name0", CreatedAt: 2021-10-31 16:21:48.019947 +0000 UTC}, ...}
 }
 ```